hashivim/homebrew-hashibrew/README.md

 -   `rake formulas` will update all the formulas.

--   `rake commit` will find modified formulas, commit them to Git, and push to origin.
+-   `rake commit` will find modified formulas and commit them to Git.

 -   `rake default` does `rake formulas`, then `rake commit`.